 2. Healthy for Heart

-Apart from the antioxidant-rich properties honey can also improve the cholesterol levels which can help the heart.
-According to a recent study, honey caused a 5.8 percent reduction in LDL or bad cholesterol levels and a 3.3 percent increase in HDL or good cholesterol levels in patients.
+Apart from the antioxidant-rich properties honey can also improve cholesterol levels which can help the heart.
+According to a recent study, honey caused a 5.8% reduction in LDL or bad cholesterol levels and a 3.3% increase in HDL or good cholesterol levels in patients.

 3. Healing Burns, Wounds, and Other Skin Conditions

-The antibacterial and antiseptic qualities of honey can accelerate wound and burn healing.
+The antibacterial and antiseptic qualities of honey can accelerate wounds and burn to heal.
 Honey provides a moist environment and increases the flow of nutrients to the affected site.